Originally posted on August 31, 2021 @ 11:06 am

 The only constant thing in life is change.
-We do not have control over the changes in our lives, but we can determine the eventual result of the change.
+We do not have control over the changes in our lives, but we can determine the eventual result.
 The COVID-19 pandemic was one change no one expected.
 The world wasn’t prepared for the pandemic.
 The effect of the pandemic strained many countries, and the most beautiful outcome is; we survived it.

 Personally, the pandemic changed my life.
 I started seeing life in a different light.
 I was pregnant and not earning a salary at some point because I wasn’t going to work.
 In the harsh reality, I started this blog.
-It diverted my attention, and I was able to overcome the negative thoughts that dominated my mind.
+It diverted my attention, and I overcame the negative thoughts that dominated my mind.
 I am so grateful I never gave up.
 Writing has become my hoppy, and I have come a long way.

 Make up your mind to see positivity in life.

 Life is indeed unpredictable, and our response to situations can be unexpected.
 It is crucial to have a positive approach to issues.
 A positive mindset is essential in building a resilient spirit.
 See life challenges in a positive light.
 Please don’t allow anyone to transfer their negativity to you.
 Counter every negative energy with positivity.